 (a) carry out plumbing work; and

-(b) supervise the carrying out of plumbing work by an apprentice, pre-apprentice, the holder of a provisional tradesperson’s licence or the holder of a provisional tradesperson’s licence (drainage plumbing),
+(b) supervise the carrying out of plumbing work by —

+(i) an apprentice; or

+(ii) a pre-apprentice; or

+(iii) the holder of a provisional tradesperson’s licence.

-under the general direction and control of a licensed plumbing contractor.
+(2) However, the holder of a tradesperson’s licence is only authorised to carry out, or supervise the carrying out of, the work referred to in subregulation (1) under the general direction and control of a licensed plumbing contractor for whom the work is contractor-level work.

+(3) Plumbing work that a tradesperson is authorised under subregulation (1) to carry out, or supervise the carrying out of, is trade-level work for the tradesperson.

+[Regulation 13A inserted: SL 2024/12 r.
+10.]

+13B.
+Effect of tradesperson’s licence (drainage plumbing)

-(2) A tradesperson’s licence (drainage plumbing) authorises the holder to —
+(1) A tradesperson’s licence (drainage plumbing) authorises the holder to —

-(a) carry out the drainage plumbing work specified in the licence; and
+(a) carry out drainage plumbing work; and

-(b) supervise the carrying out of authorised work by an apprentice, pre-apprentice, the holder of a provisional tradesperson’s licence or the holder of a provisional tradesperson’s licence (drainage plumbing),
+(b) supervise the carrying out of drainage plumbing work by —

+(i) an apprentice; or

+(ii) a pre-apprentice; or

+(iii) the holder of a provisional tradesperson’s licence.

-under the general direction and control of a licensed plumbing contractor.
+(2) However, the holder of a tradesperson’s licence (drainage plumbing) is only authorised to carry out, or supervise the carrying out of, the work referred to in subregulation (1) under the general direction and control of a licensed plumbing contractor for whom the work is contractor-level work.

-(3) In subregulation (2) —

-authorised work means the plumbing work specified in the tradesperson’s licence (drainage plumbing).

-[Regulation 13 amended: Gazette 20 Apr 2001 p.
-2150; 12 Sep 2003 p.
-4078 and p.
-4080; 28 Jun 2004 p.
-2457; 19 Dec 2014 p.
-4832 and 4841; SL 2021/89 r.
-7.]

-13AA.
+(3) Plumbing work that a tradesperson is authorised under subregulation (1) to carry out, or supervise the carrying out of, is trade-level work for the tradesperson.

+[Regulation 13B inserted: SL 2024/12 r.
+10.]

+13C.
 Effect of provisional tradesperson’s licence

-A provisional tradesperson’s licence authorises the holder to carry out plumbing work under the supervision of —
+A provisional tradesperson's licence authorises the holder to carry out plumbing work under the supervision of —

-(a) a licensed plumbing contractor; or
+(a) a licensed plumbing contractor for whom the work is contractor-level work; or

-(b) the holder of —

-(i) in any case, a tradesperson’s licence; or

-(ii) in the case of drainage plumbing work, a tradesperson’s licence (drainage plumbing),

-working under the general direction and control of a licensed plumbing contractor.
+(b) either of the following persons working under the general direction and control of a licensed plumbing contractor for whom the work is contractor-level work —

-[Regulation 13AA inserted: Gazette 19 Dec 2014 p.
-4832-3.]

-13AB.
-Effect of provisional tradesperson’s licence (drainage plumbing)

-A provisional tradesperson’s licence (drainage plumbing) authorises the holder to carry out drainage plumbing work under the supervision of —

-(a) a licensed plumbing contractor; or
+(i) a licensed plumbing contractor for whom the work is trade-level work;

-(b) the holder of —

-(i) a tradesperson’s licence; or

-(ii) a tradesperson’s licence (drainage plumbing),

-working under the general direction and control of a licensed plumbing contractor.

-[Regulation 13AB inserted: Gazette 19 Dec 2014 p.
-4833.]

-13A.
-Restricted plumbing permit, effect of
+(ii) a tradesperson for whom the work is trade-level work.

+[Regulation 13C inserted: SL 2024/12 r.
+10.]

+13D.
+Effect of restricted plumbing permit

+(1) In this regulation —

+compression fitting has the meaning given in AS/NZS 3500.0 (Plumbing and Drainage — Glossary of terms) clause 3;

+existing pipes, in relation to a water heater, means pipes connected to the water heater and the structure to which the water heater is, or is intended to be, attached that are necessary for the safe and effective operation of the water heater;

+expansion control valve has the meaning given in AS/NZS 3500.0 (Plumbing and Drainage — Glossary of terms) clause 3;

+temperature-pressure relief valve has the meaning given in AS/NZS 3500.0 (Plumbing and Drainage — Glossary of terms) clause 3.

-(1) A restricted plumbing permit authorises the holder to disconnect, remove, install and connect the following —
+(2) A restricted plumbing permit authorises the holder to disconnect, remove, install and connect the following in the course of removing or replacing a water heater —

-(a) a compression union;
+(a) a compression fitting;

-(b) a temperature/pressure relief valve;
+(b) a temperature-pressure relief valve;

-(c) an expansion control valve,
+(c) an expansion control valve;

-in the course of removing, removing and reinstalling or replacing a water heater.
+(d) an isolating valve;

+(e) if the water heater is installed with a flexible hose assembly — the flexible hose assembly.

-(2) A restricted plumbing permit does not authorise the holder to carry out the work referred to in subregulation (1) if —
+(3) A restricted plumbing permit does not authorise the holder to carry out the work referred to in subregulation (2) if —

-(a) a change to the existing pipes is required; or
+(a) a change to the existing pipes or pipe configuration is required; or

 (b) the existing pipes are not in safe and proper working order; or

-(c) the temperature/pressure relief valve overflow pipe does not comply with the plumbing standards; or
+(c) the temperature-pressure relief valve overflow pipe does not comply with the plumbing standards.